cstook/LTspice.jl/README.md

 <img src="https://github.com/cstook/LTspice.jl/blob/readme_examples/examples/example%201/example1.jpg">

-in this example parameter x is the voltage accross a 5 Ohm resister and measurment y is the current throught the resistor.
+In this example parameter x is the voltage accross a 5 Ohm resister and measurment y is the current throught the resistor.

 create an instance of LTspiceSimulation